CarlosMatheus/Pygin/README.md

 ## Getting Started

-You will just have to install the packge
+You will just have to install the packge.

 ```
 $ pip install pygame-engine